karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 }
 ```

 Preventing app from closing can be achieved here in multiple ways, we can either override returned values by root checks to always return false or override `System.exit(0);` function to do not close the app.
-Let's see how it would look like.

 #### Overriding root detection checks

-Code for bypassing root detection functions and returning always false.
+Code for bypassing root detection functions and returning always false:

 ```javascript
 /// Bypass root detection in UncracableLevel1.